Do you need heat mats under your seed starting trays? It depends! Here's what you need to know about seedling heating mats and when to use them!

 Best seedling heat mats

-The best heat mats are the ones that have a digital thermostat that allows you to set it at a consistent temperature. if you don't have a thermostat on the heat mat, it will keep warming until it hits a maximum temperature that may be too hot for the germination process.
+The best heat mats are the ones that have a digital thermostat that allows you to set it at a consistent temperature.
+If you don't have a thermostat, it will keep warming until it hits a maximum temperature that may be too hot for the germination process.

 Look for a heat mat that is large enough for at least one standard starter tray and will fit on your shelf under a grow light.
 My shelves are only 3 feet wide, so the larger mats would drape over the ends and waste energy.